Heart Valve Surgery

 People opting for TAVI get the faster recovery and short stays at hospitals.
 It is recommended for those who have complications from open-heart surgery.

-At CARE Hospitals, patients are privy to state-of-the-art infrastructure and skilled doctors who guide the patients not only for the surgical procedure but also regarding lifestyle changes, exercise regime, and food habits, improving the quality of their life.
+At CARE Hospitals, patients are privy to state-of-the-art infrastructure and skilled doctors who guide the patients not only through the Heart Valve Replacement in Hyderabad but also regarding lifestyle changes, exercise regime, and food habits, improving the quality of their life.